Not all vaporizers are the same

 While smoking may be a popular administration method internationally, it is evident patients are looking for alternatives to smoking.
 Patients seek a reliable, affordable and portable vaporizer for administering cannabis flos.
 Presently there is research dedicated to advancing administration technology.
-Some examples of major developments in vaporizer medical devices, using standardised cannabis flos, include the Volcano® Medic vaporizer (Storz & Bickel), the Syqe® Inhaler (Syqe Medical), and the Bedrovape® vaporizer.
-All devices have relied on Bedrocan standardised cannabis flos for their quality testing and clinical trials.
+An example of major developments in vaporizer medical devices, using standardised cannabis flos, include the Syqe® Inhaler (Syqe Medical).
+This device has relied on Bedrocan standardised cannabis flos for its quality testing and clinical trials.

 Vaporizer medical devices, delivering standardised doses, underline quality assurance, safety, and efficacy.
 With these administration technical advancements, smoking of cannabis flos can soon be a thing of the past.
 Backed by proper scientific studies, medicinal cannabis flos will become an acceptable therapeutic among patients, prescribers, and regulatory authorities.